Take Back the Night

 The Vagina Monologues

 The WGRC hosts an annual production of The Vagina Monologues.
-The monologues is a student led production in the form of several monologues that deals with various aspects of the feminine experience including: sex, love, rape, menstruation, female geital mutilation, masturbation, birth, motherhood, and the various common names for the vagina.
+The UH event is a student led production in the form of several monologues touching on various aspects of the feminine experience including: sex, love, sexual violence and misconduct, menstruation, female genital mutilation, masturbation, birth, motherhood, and the various common names for the vagina.
 The production is hosted on campus during the spring semester and all proceeds for tickets go to a local charity selected by the production committee.

 The WRGC staff is happy to come to your UH department, RSO, class or organization to host a presentation, workshop, or resource tabling.
 Workshop and Presentation Topics include